DNicholai/SYS_Flipdot_Collab/README.md

 # SYS_Flipdot_Collab
 ![Screenshot of a comment on a GitHub image flipdog.](https://github.com/DNicholai/SYS_Flipdot_Collab/blob/main/Assets/flipdot.jpg)

-Collaboration page for reverse engineering of Flipdot displays
+Collaboration page for reverse engineering a trove of Duhampel Flipdot displays

 ## To do list
 - [x] Document individual Module Components circuitry (as documented [here](Assets/Schematic_Module-pastille_2025-06-01_VVA.pdf), thanks to VVA!)